FOREX-Trump failure on healthcare sends dollar to 10-month low

 Money market instruments price in less than 50 percent chance of a rate increase for the rest of the year.

-In contrast, central bank policymakers in the euro zone, Britain and Canada have recently signaled they could adjust their policies, with the Bank of Canada raising rates last week for the first time since 2010.
+In contrast, central bank policymakers in the euro zone, the UK and Canada have recently signal led they could adjust their policies, with the Bank of Canada raising rates last week for the first time since 2010.

-But the latest signs from New Zealand, Sweden and the United Kingdom all point in the opposite direction.

-British inflation surprised by falling for the first time since October, knocking a whole cent off the value of the pound against the dollar and weakening it 1 percent against the euro.
+"A lot of countries are catching up with the U.S. in terms of tightening in monetary policy.
+So it is natural that the dollar is losing its advantage," said Yuki Ishizuki, senior currency strategist at Damian Securities.

+The euro rose 0.3 percent to $1.1517, hitting its highest levels since May last year.

+"Arguably, the discussion around the neutral rate can be interpreted as laying the foundation for a tightening cycle," wrote Bill Evans, chief economist at Westphalia in Sydney.

+"However with uncertainty around wages and inflation; the consumer; and, of course, the labor market and housing it would be inappropriate to over interpret this signal,"

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Opener=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Hideyuki Sano in TOKYO; Editing by Raissa Kasolowsky and Mark Potter)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Opener=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Hideyuki Sano in TOKYO; Editing by Raissa Kasolowsky)